 - In a large pan, heat the oil over a medium heat and brown the lamb on all sides, then put aside.
 Add the onions, ginger and carrots, then fry for a few minutes until the carrots are starting to brown.

 - Add the garlic and cook for another minute.
-Tip the lamb back in, then stir in all the spices and cinnamon stick, and add the chopped tomatoes, apricots and chickpeas (if using).
+Tip the lamb back in, then stir in all the spices and cinnamon stick, and add the chopped tomatoes, stock, apricots and chickpeas (if using).